pivotal/docs-tap/workloads/spec-reference.md

 implementation](https://fluxcd.io/flux/components/source/gitrepositories/#git-implementation) in the Flux documentation.

-For information about how to create a Workload that uses a GitHub repository as the provider of source code, see [Create a workload from GitHub repository](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-github-repository).
+For information about how to create a workload that uses a GitHub repository as the provider of source code, see [Create a workload from GitHub repository](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-github-repository).

 For information about GitRepository objects, see [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/).